Italian Macaroni and Cheese (A.K.A. Baked Shells with Fontina and Parmesan Bread Crumbs)

 italian-mac-and-cheese

-Before yesterday, my sister didn’t know how to fry chicken.
 And being that she’s in her third trimester – when all things must align and get done RIGHT NOW BEFORE THE BABY COMES OR YOU WILL SUFFER THE WRATH OF THE BELLY – my grandmother, my mother, my spectacularly-pregnant sister and I gathered at Mom’s to commence the frying.
-The weather has been unseasonably cool, so we made it through three fryers without breaking a sweat.
-We also shucked, scraped and fried 24 ears of fresh sweet corn.
-Jennifer and I scraped and talked trash about it other’s technique; Momma tended the huge skillet full of creamy, starchy corn and butter; and Mommaw was the Official Taste-Tester.

 While we worked, we talked baby names.
-Jenn yelled from the kitchen to Mommaw: “What if we gave her your name but spelled it with a ‘C’ instead of a ‘K.’”
+Jenn yelled from the kitchen to Mommaw: “What if we gave her your name but spelled it with a ‘C’ instead of a ‘K?'”

 “Well, you could,” Mommaw said.
 “But it’d be wrong.”